parasgulati8/Deep-Learning/README.md

 ## Installation
 Download the code and save it in same folder/directory as of your dataset.
 You can use the same Dataset for Cats and Dogs or you can use any other dataset.
-Dataset is strategically distributed in folders of training and trst and further into two separate class.
-Then Use any python IDE to run the code.
+Dataset is strategically distributed in folders of training and test and further into two separate class.
+Then use any python IDE to run the code.

 You can view the accuracy of training and test set for each epoch.

 ## Usage